-Now that I am finally moved into the new shop, and things are set up, it is time to start building some furniture.
-First up on the bench is a craftsmen inspired lamp for a nightstand, when finished it will be shipped to a customer in Kansas.
+Now that I am finally moved into the new shop and things are set up, it is time to start building some furniture.
+First up on the bench is a craftsman-inspired lamp for a nightstand; when finished, it will be shipped to a customer in Kansas.

 This is one of those builds where it is more like building a model instead of furniture.

 Cutting out small parts can get a bit tedious, and cutting small parts on a table saw can be extremely dangerous.
 The vibration of the tool can cause the small part to blow apart, shoot uncontrollably out of the saw, or just make it difficult to hold onto the piece.